 Thailand, for example, has been the digital nomad capital of the world for many years.
 This is partly owing to the fact that Bangkok is the most visited city in the world, with good connections to the rest of the globe and a cheap cost of living.

-But the government got tired of “beg-packers” flooding their country because they didn’t necessarily contribute to the economy beyond the bare minimum, and they promote the most noxious elements of Thai culture.
+But the government got tired of “bag-packers” flooding their country because they didn’t necessarily contribute to the economy beyond the bare minimum, and they promoted the most noxious elements of Thai culture.

 So, they began to make life more difficult for them.
 It used to be the case that you could do “visa runs” and simply touch another foreign country and then instantly turn back and have several more weeks of visa-free living in Thailand.